 - Determinator: Years before Arnold codified it, Yul Brynner gave us the original unstoppable killing machine...

 - Deadpan Snarker: The Gunslinger before his rampage.
 He was meant to be snarky in order to goad tourists into gunfights.

 - Diagonal Billing: Yul Brynner at lower left, Richard Benjamin at upper right.

-- Downer Ending: Most of the guests and technicians in Delos are dead at the end, and most the robots 'died' when their batteries ran out.
+- Downer Ending: Technically it's a Bittersweet Ending in that Peter makes it out alive, but it's presented on such a dour note that it might as well be this.
+Most of the guests and technicians in Delos are dead at the end, and most the robots 'died' when their batteries ran out.
 Peter finds a woman chained and begging for help, and tries to offer her water... only to short her circuits.
 He doesn't even get the satisfaction of saving someone else's life, and is pretty much the last survivor we know of at the end of the film.

 - Dream Sequence: In the sequel.
 Provides an excuse to revisit the Gunslinger character.